 What is MAP?

-Mentoring to Increase Access to Health Professions (MAP) is a component of the Duke University School of Nursing Office of Diversity, Equity and Inclusion.
+Mentoring to Increase Access to Health Professions (MAP) is a component of the Duke University School of Nursing Office of Diversity, Equity, Inclusion and Belonging.

 The program is designed to provide ongoing mentorship to facilitate students’ integration and completion of a health profession program.
 Mentorship by health professionals and faculty will address known barriers to successful progression of underrepresented minority students.